Ways to Determine Neighborhood Crime Rates Before You Move

 Determine Crime Rates by City: What You Need to Know Before You Move

-When looking for a new home, it’s important to look for clues to see what the neighborhood is like.
-Is it noisy?
-Are there bars on the windows of nearby businesses?
-Are there neighborhood watch signs?
-All of these things factor into one big concern: safety.
-So how do you know whether the neighborhoods you’re considering are safe or not?
-Here are several ways to determine neighborhood crime rates before you move.
+When looking for a new home, it’s important to research the surrounding neighborhood to make sure you choose an area that’s safe and sound.
+So how do you know whether the areas you’re considering are safe or not?
+Here are several ways to determine neighborhood crime rates before moving.

 How to find out about crime in a neighborhood